markand/irccd/plugins/ask/ask.md

 header: "Ask plugin"
 ---

-The plugin **ask** is funny script that help you in your life.
-It will tell you if you will be rich, famous and so on.
+The plugin **ask** is funny script that helps you in your life.
+It will tells you if you will be rich, famous and so on.

 ## Installation